Eduena-Endownment-Fund/eduena-web/README.md

 # Eduena Smart Contract
 [Endowment Fund](https://github.com/Eduena-Endownment-Fund/eduena-contract)

-# Eduena Web
+# Eduena

-Eduena Web is an innovative web application designed to manage and showcase various projects funded by an endowment fund.
+Eduena is an Decentralized Endowment Fund Management on sUSDe designed to manage and showcase various projects funded by an endowment fund.
 Our platform aims to streamline the process of project funding, monitoring, and reporting, making it easier for organizations to manage their endowment funds effectively.

 ## Key Features